 It may happen even in this day and age.
 Your Wi-Fi is not working as intended or is terribly slow due to some error.
 See if toggling the Wi-Fi button helps you download the app using your mobile data plan.

 On a horrible day, it may also happen that your mobile data plan is not working or is too slow to download apps.
 In that case, connect to a different Wi-Fi network or ask your friend to start his mobile hotspot.
 I would also suggest you toggle the data plan off and back on once to see if it fixes the error.

 Note that sometimes, toggling the Airplane mode off/on can also help restore balance to the universe.

 3. Disable VPN

 A recent update might have broken something.
 In that case, it is a good idea to try and disable your VPN connection.
-See if that fixes the download pending error in Google Play Store.
+See if that fixes the Play Store download pending error or not.

 4. Force Stop and Clear Data

 Play Store might be misbehaving due to some leftover data or cache memory.
 To clear old data and cache, go to Settings and open Apps, and find Google Play store.

 Once inside, I would recommend you to first Force stop the app and then tap on Clear data to Clear all data (this will delete data and cache).